ejsexton82/filemaker/README.md

 # FileMaker® PHP-API
 FileMaker® PHP API rewritten for PHP 5.5+.
-It is compatible with PHP 7.0+ and uses PSR-4 autoloading specifications.
+It is compatible with PHP 7.0+, PHP 8.0+, and uses PSR-4 autoloading specifications.

 ## Features
 This version of the PHP-API add the following feature to the offical API :
 * Error handling using Exception (you can restore the original behavior using option 'errorHandling' => 'default')
 * PSR-4 autoloading and installation using composer
 * PHP 7.0+ compatibility
+* PHP 8.0+ compatibility
 * 'dateFormat' option to select the input/output date format
 * 'emptyAsNull' option to return empty value as null
 * Support setRange() method with PerformScript command (as supported by CWP)